 The next one on the list is psych evals.
 There’s a lot of shortage of being able to get that immediate psych eval, whether it’s a treatment facility and it’s an admission that you needed, whether it’s a foster care system, whether it’s a rural community hospital, there’s a large shortage in psych.
 And so the ability to, whether it’s a nurse or an ER doc or provider that’s connecting to those telepsych evals bedside with a patient.
 That’s another big use case we’re seeing.

 The next one is the followup appointments.
 Whether the patient is discharged from the hospital and you’re putting it on the patient to then go find a mental health professional, whether you’re primary care and you’re jotting down some names or giving a sheet to go get a mental health professional, there’s a big breakage in that happening.
-Being able with a hundred percent browser-based telemental health platform to do that initial consultation right there and establish that will help prevent a lot of that readmissions or relapse.
+Being able with a hundred percent browser-based telemental health platform to do that initial consultation right there and establish that telemental health benefit of helping to prevent readmissions or relapse.

 And the last one is the treatment facilities.
 So all the telemental health that goes on in a substance abuse treatment facility daily, weekly, whether you’re in 30, 60, 90-day rehab and you’re getting discharged, you build this relationship with that mental health professional and now you’re kind of out on your own.
 You’ve got to find a new person after you’ve built all this rapport.